 - Leukotriene modifiers block the action of certain immune system chemicals.
 Your doctor may prescribe the leukotriene modifier montelukast (Singulair), which comes in tablet form.
 Possible side effects of montelukast include upper respiratory infection, headache and fever.
 Less common side effects include behavior or mood changes, such as anxiousness or depression.

 - Immunotherapy.
 You can "train" your immune system not to be sensitive to an allergen.
-This is done through a series of allergy shots called immunotherapy.
-One to two weekly shots expose you to very small doses of the allergen, in this case, the dust mite proteins that cause the allergic reaction.
+Immunotherapy is delivered either through a series of allergy shots or tablets taken under the tongue (sublingually).
+One to two weekly shots or tablets expose you to very small doses of the allergen ― in this case, the dust mite proteins that cause the allergic reaction.
 The dose is gradually increased, usually during a three- to six-month period.
-Maintenance shots are needed every four weeks for three to five years.
+Maintenance shots or tablets are needed every four weeks for three to five years.
 Immunotherapy is usually used when other simple treatments are not satisfactory.

 - Nasal irrigation.
 You can use a neti pot or a specially designed squeeze bottle to flush thickened mucus and irritants from your sinuses with a prepared saltwater (saline) rinse.
 If you're preparing the saline solution yourself, use water that's contaminant-free ― distilled, sterile, previously boiled and cooled, or filtered with a filter that has an absolute pore size of 1 micron or smaller.
 Be sure to rinse the irrigation device after each use with contaminant-free water, and leave open to air-dry.